[This blog was originally posted on Aug 20, 2019 and has been updated to showcase new examples]

 - The unsubscribe link is an important consideration for those who are designing the footer.
 Make sure you design it in sync with the GDPR and CAN-SPAM legislation.

 Footer design tips that leave a better impact

 The final impression should be as good as the first impression.
 So, make sure you follow these tips when designing the footer for your email.

 - The idea is to use minimalism when designing the email footer.
 You don’t need to include everything in the footer.
 Just add the basic and necessary things and keep the footer information as minimal as possible.

 - The information should be represented in chronological order.
 You need to research and identify what resonates with your user’s needs most and add it to the footer accordingly.

 - Choose a background and text font that you believe matches your brand’s image most.
 You should choose colors that reflect the email’s personality.

 Some winning email footer designs

-This email by Tattly has the perfectly articulated footer.
-You will see that the entire spread is chronologically arranged.
+This email by Klaviyo has the perfectly articulated footer.
 Although there is ample whitespace, it does not miss out on any important information.
-Also, there is a link that allows you to unsubscribe to the mail.
+Links to unsubscribe as well as change your preferences can also be found in the footer.

-If you ignore the email header and footer, you might not be able to deliver a memorable subscriber experience.
+If you ignore the email header and footer design, you might not be able to deliver a memorable subscriber experience.
 Make sure to use the same header and footer throughout all campaigns.
 The color, fonts and even the design elements should be consistent so that it helps in brand retention.